LAViswhat/LAViswhat/README.md

 ## *Hi there!* 👋

-*I’m Alexander, a frontend developer from Chișinău, Moldova.*
+*I’m Alexandr, a frontend developer from Chișinău, Moldova.*

 *Passionate about creating sleek, responsive web applications!* 🚀